Italy - Factors to watch on June 28

 MONTE DEI PASCHI DI SIENA

-Monte dei Paschi di Siena is close to reaching a final deal with an Italian bank bailout fund on the sale of its bad loan portfolio, a key plank of its rescue plan, three sources close to the matter said on Tuesday.
+The bank is close to reaching a final deal with an Italian

+bank bailout fund on the sale of its bad loan portfolio, a key

+plank of its rescue plan, three sources close to the matter said

-Deadline for exclusive negotiations over bad loans sale expires.
+A deadline for exclusive negotiations over bad loans sale

 INTESA SANPAOLO

-Standard & Poor's has affirmed its 'BBB-/A-3' long- and short-term credit ratings on the bank, with a stable outlook, after a deal which sees Intesa acquiring two Veneto lenders' good assets for a token price, it said on Tuesday.
+lenders' good assets for a token price, it said on Tuesday.

 UBI

-The bank said the take up of its 400-million euro capital increase stood at 99.31 percent at the close of the offer.
+The bank said the take up of its 400-million euro capital

 EDISON

-Inauguration of new hydroelectric power plant with CEO Marc Benayoun in Pizzighettone (0800 GMT).
+Inauguration of new hydroelectric power plant with CEO Marc

 IL SOLE 24 ORE